|We moved this page to our Documentation Portal. You can find the latest updates here.|

-Due to limitation of Nginx, file extensions is not supported for gzip, only specific mime types (Content-Type header returned from origin).
-You could change the mime types on the origin based on the list below.
+Due to Nginx limitations, file extensions are not supported for gzip.
+It supports only specific mime types (Content-Type header returned from the origin).
+You could change the mime types on the origin using parameters from the list below.

 We have a whitelist of mime types we automatically gzip on-demand at the edge servers.
-Any mime types that are not included in this list but can be compressed further we are happy to include in this whitelist for you.
+We are happy to include any mime types that are not included in this list but can be compressed further.

-The mime types in the whitelist can be requested in either a gzip or non gzip format based on headers passed.
-The reason it is based on headers passed is: serving compressed content without the client requesting for it, risks breaking client/browser that do not handle "Content-Encoding: gzip" properly.
+The mime types in the whitelist can be requested in either a gzip or non gzip format based on the headers passed.
+The reason why it is based on headers passed is serving compressed content without the client requesting it and risks of breaking client/browser that do not handle "Content-Encoding: gzip" properly.

 Currently the whitelist is: